EricMFink/PRcasebook/Chapters/Part1 - Law as a Regulated Profession/Law as a Profession.md

 The central organizing reality of professional life is control of tasks.
 The tasks themselves are defined in the professions' cultural work.
 Control over them is established, as we have seen, by competitive claims in public media, in legal discourse, and in workplace negotiation. [ … ]

----

-#### 9. Lawyers and Their Competitors
+\halfsep

+\reading{Professionalism}{Kathi Weeks}{The Trouble with Work}

+\marginnote{Internal citations omitted}

+The discourse of professionalism today enjoys a wide application, serving as a disciplinary mechanism to manage the affects and attitudes of a service-based workforce that is less amenable to direct supervision. [ ... ]

+ The category of professional work was once defined narrowly.
+Confined to those jobs that were subject to a measure of self-regulation, required specialized knowledge, and involved a relatively high degree of discretion and judgment, the label was traditionally reserved for the fields of law, medicine, and the clergy.
+To be a professional was to have a career---a calling---as opposed to a "mere" job: "To the professional person his work becomes his life.
+Hence the act of embarking upon a professional career is similar in some respects to entering a religious order".
+The professional's relationship to his or her calling entailed an erosion of the temporal boundaries between work and life, and a different calibration of the qualities of emotional investment between the times and spaces of work and life outside it. [ ... ] Professional socialization has always served as a disciplinary mechanism, one that can induce the effort and commitment, entitlement and identification, and---perhaps above all---the self-monitoring considered necessary to a profession's reproduction as such.

+[ ... ]

+Whereas the term once suggested a certain mastery of a field of knowledge linked to a specific skill and expertise, increasingly the mastery that a professional is expected to achieve is over [ ... ] "the personality."
+[T]oday's professional is supposed to gain control over his or her thoughts, imagination, relationships, and affects.
+Certainly one purpose of this is to promote the kind of self-discipline and subjective investment long associated with being a professional. [ ... ]

+Today the term "professional" refers more to a prescribed attitude toward any work than the status of some work.
+To act like a professional---to be professional in one's work---calls for subjective investment in and identification with work, but also a kind of affective distancing from it.
+A professional invests his or her person in the job but does not "take it personally" when dealing with difficult co-workers, clients, patients, students, passengers, or customers.
+As an ideal of worker subjectivity, this requires not just the performance of a role, but a deeper commitment of the self, an immersion in and identification not just with work, but with work discipline.
+The popular injunction to "be professional;" to cultivate a professional attitude, style, and persona, serves as one way that the autonomy, especially of immaterial workers, can be managerially constituted up and down the post-Fordist labor hierarchy.

+# Emergence of the Modern Legal Profession

+\reading{Lawyers and Their Competitors}{Andrew Abbott}{The System of Professions}[^1885]

+[^1885]: @abbottSystemProfessionsEssay1988, 247-279

 Professions' histories are littered with splinter groups and faltering competitors.
-These are usually ignored in official mythologies, although occasionally recalled as precursors, charlatans, or worse. [ … ] By studying interprofessional conflict, we can set the successful professions in their real context and correct our theories of their development.{% marginnote "margin-note-id" "In this chapter, Abbott analyzes jurisdictional conflicts involving the U.S. and English legal professions during the late 19th and early 20th century, to test the hypothesis that the different patterns and outcomes of jurisdictional conflict in the two countries 'should be tracable to the differing competitors and competitions faced by the two professions'.
-Most of the comparative discussion is omitted here." %}
+These are usually ignored in official mythologies, although occasionally recalled as precursors, charlatans, or worse. [ … ] By studying interprofessional conflict, we can set the successful professions in their real context and correct our theories of their development.

 [ … ]

-##### Potential Jurisdictional Conflicts of the Legal Profession
+#### Potential Jurisdictional Conflicts of the Legal Profession

 Two organizational forms emerged in the late nineteenth and early twentieth centuries that generated enormous demand for legal services—the large commercial enterprise and the administrative bureaucracy.
 The growth of business practice involved some problems never before encountered—large-scale reorganizations, massive bond issues, tax planning, and, in America, antitrust.
 There were also vastly increased quantities of traditional business work.
 Governmental work grew similarly.
 It often involved practice before new tribunals, tribunals with their own staffs, their own forms of procedure, and their own sense of prerogative.
 Like business work, government-related work was extremely diverse, ranging from personal matters associated with the welfare state's involvement in housing and education to the corporate business generated by the state's regulatory intrusions into the economy.
 By contrast with business and government work, matters of land and property did not multiply but merely expanded additively with the population. [ … ]